GHDRTI/dhis2-utilities/template-data-import/README.md

 ### Usage

-1. Run script: `import.rb -w template.xlsx -o > output.json`
+1. Run script: `ruby import.rb -w template.xlsx -o > output.json`
 2. As an administrator in DHIS2, go to Maintenance -> Import/Export -> Data Import and select this file, click import.